 Appointed by the DC Council and the Mayor, we are an independent body that will provide recommendations for improving the DC tax code.

-On Tuesday evenings, we invite experts to brief the Commission.
+We invite experts to brief the Commission.

 We want to stay in touch with you.
 Sign up at the bottom of the page for our meeting announcements.